 20th Century HR was largely reactive.
 But 21st Century HR must become more intentional, scientific, and proactive.

-HR professionals need to be the catalysts for change that ensure that talent is aligned to the business strategy.
+HR professionals need to be the catalysts for change that ensure that talent is aligned with the business strategy.
 Additionally, they need to be experts in how to create and maintain a culture that supports top performance.
 The HR role expands to become a true business partner.
 Talent and culture metrics need to become part of business metrics.
 Measures need to be in place, going beyond attrition, headcount, performance measures, compensation alignment, and diversity.
 One must understand the total cost of the workforce and how those costs impact revenue and gross margin.

 The 21st Century HR strategic conversations must include the following: